gerald-scharitzer/mopro/README.md

 # Project

 Create Mojo projects with `magic init <project> --format mojoproject` where `<project>` is the project name.
+The first time you do this in your environment takes longer, because Mojo depends on MAX, which will be downloaded first.

 Store source files in the `src/` subtree.

 Name the main module (the primary module with a `main()` function) `main.mojo`.

+Add direct dependencies with `magic add <package>`.

 # Collections